 Equipment Rentals Gross Profit.
 Our gross profit from equipment rentals for the three month period ended June 30, 2013 increased \$6.0 million, or 17.8%, to \$39.5 million from \$33.5 million in the same three month period in 2012.
 The increase in equipment rentals gross profit was the result of a \$13.2 million increase in rental revenues for the three month period ended June 30, 2013, which was partially offset by a \$2.0 million increase in rental expenses and a \$5.3 million increase in rental equipment depreciation expense.
-The increase in rental expenses and rental equipment depreciation expense of equipment rental revenues, rental expenses were 17.0% for the three month period ended June 30, 2013 compared to 17.4% for the same period last year, a decrease of 0.4%, primarily as a result of the increase in comparative rental revenues.
+The increase in rental expenses and rental equipment depreciation expense was due to a larger fleet size in 2013 compared to 2012.
+As a percentage of equipment rental revenues, rental expenses were 17.0% for the three month period ended June 30, 2013 compared to 17.4% for the same period last year, a decrease of 0.4%, primarily as a result of the increase in comparative rental revenues.
 Depreciation expense was 35.9% for the three month period ended June 30, 2013 compared to 35.1% for the same period in 2012, an increase of 0.8%.
 The increase in depreciation expense as a percentage of equipment rental revenues is primarily due to a younger fleet and an increase in original equipment replacement cost.